tekknolagi/isdt/lecture-notes/1-cli.md

 #### `ln`
 Create a *symbolic link* to a file, when used with the `--symbolic`/`-s` flag.
-The syntax is the same as `cp`--`ln source destination`--but instead of copying a file, it creates a special kind of file at the destination that forwards all accesses to the source.
+The syntax is the same as `cp`---`ln source destination`---but instead of copying a file, it creates a special kind of file at the destination that forwards all accesses to the source.
 Symbolic links can be created to both files and directories, and you can generally treat the link just as you would the original file when using it in commands. `ln` with no flags creates *hard links*, which are a different and lesser-used type of link that we won't discuss in this course.